Machine Explanations and Human Understanding: Machine Explanations and Human Intuitions

+\begin{theorem} When predicted labels are shown for an instance ($X$), explanation ($E$) that is derived from only $g$ cannot improve human understanding of task decision boundary or model error (i.e., increasing the correlation between $Y$ and $\humany$ or the correlation between $Z$ and $\humanu$) beyond the improvement from showing predicted labels. \end{theorem}

-{\em When predicted labels are shown}, improving human local understanding of \decisionboundary is irrelevant, so we focus on \taskboundary and \errorboundary.
-In emulation tasks ($\given(Y)$), and once provided with predicted labels ($\given(\yhat)$), humans would achieve perfect accuracy at approximating the three \foundation variables.
-Because this perfect local understanding also holds in emulation tasks without machine explanations, explanations have no practical utility in this setting.
-That is, machine explanations cannot help humans achieve better approximation than showing predicted labels in local understanding.
-Note that this is only true for local human understanding, explanations can still potentially improve global understanding, which explains the success of model debugging in an emulation task, topic classification in \citet{ribeiro2016should}.
+\begin{proof} First, in emulation tasks, when provided with predicted labels (i.e., $\given(\yhat)$), humans would achieve perfect accuracy at approximating the three \foundation variables.
+That is, the perfect local understanding already holds in emulation tasks without machine explanations, explanations have no practical utility in this setting.
+Therefore, machine explanations cannot help humans achieve better local approximation than showing predicted labels in local understanding.

 In comparison, \figref{fig:sec4}(c1) shows the diagram for the more interesting case, discovery tasks.
-Explanations are often hypothesized to improve human decision making, i.e., bringing \humany closer to $Y$.
-However, if we do not make assumptions about human intuitions, although $E$ can affect $\fh$, it cannot bring any additional utility over showing $\yhat$.
-The reason is that d-separation indicates that given the prediction $g$ and $X$, the explanation $E$ is independent of $Y$ and $Z$.
-That is, $E$ cannot provide any extra information about $Y$ (\taskboundary{}) and $Z$ (\errorboundary{}) beyond the model.
-Moreover, the model cannot provide any better approximation of $Y$ than $\yhat$.
-Alternatively, we can also think of the functional form.
-If we cannot make any assumption about $H$, $g^H_{\given(E, \yhat)}$ is no different from $g^H_{\given(\yhat)}$. {\em It is plausible for a person to follow machine predictions when they have no intuitions about a task at all.} Therefore, complementary performance is impossible without extra assumptions about human intuitions.
+According to d-separation, given the prediction $g$ and $X$, the explanation $E$ is independent of $Y$ and $Z$.
+That is, $E$ cannot provide any extra information about $Y$ (\taskboundary) and $Z$ (\errorboundary) beyond the model ($g$).
+As our definition about $g$ and $\yhat$ in \secref{sec:framework} entails, the model cannot provide any better approximation of $Y$ than $\yhat$.\footnote{In other words, $g$ cannot provide a bad $\yhat$ while offering useful information in $E$ that can be directly used to improve $\yhat$ for $g$ itself.} For a person who has no intuitions about a task at all, the best course of action is to follow machine predictions.
+Therefore, if we do not make assumptions about human intuitions, $E$ cannot bring any additional utility over showing $\yhat$.